extism/dotnet-pdk/README.md

 This repo houses the .NET PDK for building Extism plugins in C# and F#.

+> NOTE: This is an experimental PDK.
+We'd love to hear your feedback.

 ## Prerequisites
 1. .NET SDK 8: https://dotnet.microsoft.com/en-us/download/dotnet/8.0
 2. WASI Workload